New Yorkers are heading to the polls to vote in the November general election.

 "I am voting early.
 I know where my polling site is.
 I am a CUNY professor and I spoke to my students yesterday about voting early and I told them how important it is," Anya Spector, a voter, said.

-According to election officials, they are prepared for what will likely be a big turnout on Election Day.
+Election officials say they are also prepared for what will likely be a big turnout on Election Day.

 "We have 900 plus of our employees, 43 thousand poll workers throughout the city in 1200 sites.
 Its a massive and massive amount of organization that goes on that people work all year for./Elections in the city of new york are free, they're fair, your vote is counted," Ignizio said.